 The next recording was made in April this year in the woods at Sydenham Hill.
 The mic was positioned on a tripod stand with an embankment about ten metres behind it, so the birdsong (and peacock shriek, but that’s another story) that you’ll hear was mostly in front and to the sides of the mic.

 The large diaphragms enable the BP4025 to have a low stated self-noise level of 14dB.
-Rob Danielson, who contributes regularly and very helpfully to the naturerecordists Yahoo Group and who knows a lot about recording, reckons the true level could even be slightly lower.
+Rob Danielson, who contributes regularly and very helpfully to the Naturerecordists group on Yahoo and who knows a lot about recording, reckons the true level could even be slightly lower.
 This recording was made in a cramped passage in the Chislehurst caves and there’s no noticeable hiss in the brief silences between drips:

 The BP4025 puts plenty of oomph into the lower frequencies similar to an omnidirectional mic.
 Traffic rumble can sound very prominent in urban recordings if you don’t use the built-in roll-off switch.
 I’m pretty sure I didn’t bother with the roll-off for this recording of an automatic car wash going through its cycle: